aman-agrawala/Restaurant-Final-Project/README.md

 # Restaurant-Final-Project
-The following code will allow you to create a local website for listing restaurants and their respective menu items.
+The following code will allow you to create a local webserver for listing restaurants and their respective menu items.
 Eventually this will be expanded to include improved styling and user authentication/authorization via Google and Facebook.